AEFIS and USciences are proud to deliver the first-ever operational implementation of the CLR to help improve student success.

 For more information, please visit American Association of Colleges of Pharmacy 2019 Award for Excellence in Assessment.

-We are proud to deliver the first-ever operational implementation of the comprehensive learner records to help improve student success.
+We are proud to deliver the first-ever operational implementation of the comprehensive learner record to help improve student success.

 We joined forces with one of our innovative partners, the University of the Sciences, who wanted to improve student success by operationalizing assessment in a useful way, and chose to trust AEFIS as their technology partner.
 Working together, in about 18 months, we were successful in operationalizing assessment processes and moreover provide their students and faculty access to evidence of learning and skills recognition through the CLR.
 The success of this implementation is proof that this model can work in the field, have a direct impact on student success, and can be achieved in short timelines with modest resources.